plant-tracker/mobile/README.md

 It should now be listed on your device list alongside the USB connection.

 ### 3. Connect device to the container
-Detach the device from USB and see if `adb device` returns only wireless connection.
+Detach the device from USB and see if `adb devices` returns only wireless connection.

 Connect to the device from within container:
 ```shell